Catalina Island and Cabo San Lucas FoxRVTravel from our cruise ship.

 Reserva de Lobos Marinos from our veranda on our cruise to Catalina Island and Cabo San Lucas.

 The translation of “Reserva de Lobos Marinos” would be the reserve of wolves from the sea.
 Perhaps it is just a name.
 I find it hard to believe that a wolf would find enough to eat at the south end of Baja California.
 Since I am on the subject.
-Cabo (as in Cabo San Lucas) is the Spanish word for cape and San Lucas is named for the disciple Saint Luke.
+Cabo (as in Cabo San Lucas) is the Spanish word for cape, and San Lucas is named for the disciple Saint Luke.

 Reserva de Lobos Marinos from our cruise ship at Cabo San Lucas.